Getting Started¶

-This walkthrough will take you through a clean install of the code, including optional dependencies and trying your first sonification
+This walkthrough will take you through a clean install of the code, including optional dependencies and trying your first sonification.
+There are also example notebooks available on Google Colab which you can run without installing Strauss on your local system.

 Using git